 The Musculoskeletal Fellowship provides advanced training in interpretation of musculoskeletal radiography, CT, and MRI, performance and interpretation of musculoskeletal ultrasound, as well as musculoskeletal interventions including arthrography, CT and ultrasound-guided bone and soft tissue biopsies.
-The Fellowship covers all aspects of orthopedic imaging; including trauma, oncology, sports medicine, and rheumatology.
+The Fellowship covers all aspects of orthopedic imaging; including trauma, oncology, sports medicine, rheumatology, musculoskeletal infections, and arthroplasties.

 Department of Radiology

 Montefiore University Hospital, Room NE 538

 Pittsburgh, PA 15213

 Fax: (412) 692-2615

 - Society of Skeletal Radiology (SSR) Common Application Form

 - Medical School Transcript – copies are acceptable

 - USMLE/COMLEX Score(s) – copies are acceptable